Cereus stenogonus: Description

 The slightly pink flowers are 20 to 22 centimeters long.
 The egg-shaped fruits are up to 10 centimeters long and red.
 They contain a red pulp.

 Distribution

-Cereus stenogonus is distributed in Brazil, Mato Grosso do Sul, Paraguay and the Argentine provinces of Chaco, Corrientes and Misiones up to 500 meters above sea level.
+Cereus stenogonus is distributed in Brazil, Mato Grosso do Sul, Bolivia, Paraguay and the Argentine provinces of Chaco, Corrientes and Misiones up to 500 meters above sea level.
 The first description was published in 1899 by Karl Moritz Schumann.

+In the IUCN Red List of Threatened Species, the species is listed as "Least Concern" (LC).

+Taxonomy

+The first description was published in 1899 by Karl Moritz Schumann.
+A nomenclatural synonym is Piptanthocereus stenogonus (K.Schum.)
+F.Ritter (1979).